microcks/community/GOVERNANCE.md

 Typically, it is assumed that disputes will be resolved amicably by those involved.
 However, if the situation becomes more serious, conflicts will be resolved through a voting process.
 A supermajority of votes from project maintainers is required to make a decision, and the project lead has the final say in the ruling.

 ## Meetings
-🚧 We **will** hold monthly Open Community Meetings for each reagions, which mean we have bi-weekly metting to try to be world wide frienfly.
+🚧 We **will** hold monthly Open Community Meetings for each region, so we will have bi-weekly meetings to try to be worldwide friendly.
 Stay tuned, coming soon 🚧.

-The maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations...
-Such meetings should be scheduled by any maintainer in charge on receipt of a security issue or CoC report.
-All current Maintainers must be invited to such closed meetings, except for any maintainer who is accused of a CoC violation.
+The maintainers will also have closed meetings to discuss security reports or Code of Conduct violations.
+Any maintainer in charge should schedule such meetings upon receiving a security issue or CoC report.
+All current Maintainers must be invited to such closed meetings, except for any maintainer accused of a CoC violation.

 ## Changes
 This Project Governance is a living document.
-All key project changes including changes in project governance can be proposed by a GitHub PR and then reviewed and voted on by project maintainers.
+All key project changes, including changes in project governance, can be proposed by a GitHub PR and then reviewed and voted on by project maintainers.

 As the Microcks community and project **grow**, we are **committed** to _progressing_ by _describing_ and _sharing_ our **governance model** along the way, **the open way**.

 ## Credits
-Thanks to [Dawn Foster](https://github.com/geekygirldawn) for the inspiring talk and valuable insights at KubeCon Europe 2022 👀
-"Good Governance Practices for CNCF Projects":
+Thanks to [Dawn Foster](https://github.com/geekygirldawn) for the inspiring talk and valuable insights at KubeCon Europe 2022: "Good Governance Practices for CNCF Projects":
 [Info](https://contribute.cncf.io/resources/videos/2022/good-governance-practices/), [Recording](https://youtu.be/x0tgEpIER1M?si=0EMgdfA1j5kxpXlW) and [slide deck](https://static.sched.com/hosted_files/kccnceu2022/7c/Good_Governance_CNCF_Projects.pdf) 👀

 Sections of this document have been borrowed and inspired from the [CoreDNS](https://github.com/coredns/coredns/blob/master/GOVERNANCE.md), [Kyverno](https://github.com/kyverno/kyverno/blob/main/GOVERNANCE.md) and [fluxcd](https://github.com/fluxcd/community/blob/main/GOVERNANCE.md) projects.